Banner Default Image

 Having something else to focus on really helps maintain focus and it can be anything at all.
 It is a great way to keep your brain active and engaged.
 A new hobby, skill, recipe, language or even a sporting challenge.
 This can be done individually or collectively.
 For sport based challenges Strava is a brilliant app for not only tracking your own achievements but also to compare and work together with friends and colleagues to achieve a common goal.

-The current restrictions can make us feel lonely and isolated leading to a lack of motivation.
+Working remotely can feel lonely and isolated leading to a lack of motivation.
 Technology however allows us to easily stay in touch.
 Take the time to message, phone and video call those close to you or those who you are used to talking to.
-You are probably used to having daily interaction with people so don't stop.
-Even take it a step further with pub quizzes, games nights and group chats so you have something to look forward to.
+In office you are used to having daily interaction with people so don't stop.

 Your motivation will naturally ebb and flow throughout the day, plan and schedule around it.
 Save your harder tasks for when you know you'll be in the right headspace for them and likewise use slower points of the day to complete the easier, logical tasks.